dojoengine/book/src/tutorial/onchain-chess/0-setup.md

 Starting from the next chapter, you will implement the `actions.cairo` file.
 This is where our game logic/contract will reside.

-For now, `actions.cairo` could look like this:
+For now, `actions.cairo` should look like this:

 ```rust,ignore
 #[dojo::contract]